 Here, is the output of the -th layer, is the input feature map from the previous layer, are the convolutional weights, is the bias term, and is the activation function (e.g., ReLU).
 The CNN captures complex patterns in the ECG data, such as arrhythmias and ischemic changes.

-ECHO Analysis with Recurrent Neural Networks (RNNs) and Attention Mechanisms: The ECHO data, represented as sequences of frames, is analyzed using a recurrent neural network equipped with attention mechanisms.
+ECHO Analysis with Recurrent Neural Networks (RNNs) and Attention Mechanisms

+The ECHO data, represented as sequences of frames, is analyzed using a recurrent neural network equipped with attention mechanisms.
 The RNN captures the temporal dependencies within the sequences, while the attention mechanism allows the model to focus on specific frames or phases that are most relevant to the diagnosis.
 The RNN's operation is governed by: